jpegleg/dwarven-toolbox/README.md

 - amuletoff - validate any ed25519 detached signature with original data, public key, and the detached signature
 - magick - hex encode
 - antimagick - hex decode
-- crown - BLAKE2, BLAKE3, SHA3, SHA2 hash of an input string
+- crown - BLAKE2, BLAKE3, SHA3, SHA2 hashes of an text (string/s) input

 <b>Some of the included utilities do not ensure privacy, security, or quality.
 Use (hammeron|hammeroff|misc) for (educational|research) purposes unless you really know what you are doing.</b>